beandrake/RudeText/README.md

 ## Windows Instructions:
 1. Make a local clone of this repository via your preferred method.

-2. Install dependencies by using the following command from inside the keeper-app directory:
+2. Install dependencies by using the following command from inside the RudeText directory:

        npm install